What are the Best Instruments for Manual Ear Wax Removal

 While it is possible to remove ear wax at home using various methods, there are risks involved such as pushing the wax further into the ear canal or damaging the eardrum.
 It is recommended to seek professional ear wax removal for a safer and more effective outcome.

-After professional ear wax removal, it is important to follow any post-removal care recommendations provided by the healthcare professional.
-This may include using ear drops to soften wax buildup, avoiding inserting objects into the ear canal, and attending follow-up appointments if necessary.
+include using ear drops to soften wax buildup, avoiding inserting objects into the ear canal, and attending follow-up appointments if necessary.

 Are there any specific tools used for professional ear wax removal?